 Keep the Dog’s Skin and Coat Clean

-Secondly, keep his coat clean and well-groomed; this will help reduce the amount of dirt and debris he picks up while playing outside.
+Secondly, keep his coat clean and well-groomed; this will help reduce the dirt and debris he picks up while playing outside.

 Keep the Dog Safe from other Dogs